turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ecs_disk_metric_write_iops_daily.md

-# Table: alicloud_ecs_disk_metric_write_ops
+# Table: alicloud_ecs_disk_metric_write_iops_daily

 Alicloud Monitoring metrics provide data about the performance of your systems.
-The `alicloud_ecs_disk_metric_write_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.
+The `alicloud_ecs_disk_metric_write_iops_daily` table provides metric statistics at 24 hour intervals for the most recent 90 days.

 ## Examples